openstack-archive/tripleo-docs/deploy-guide/source/features/baremetal_overcloud.rst

 Using a Custom Network for Overcloud Provisioning
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Pike release provided the the ability to define a custom network,
+The Pike release provided the ability to define a custom network,
 this has been further enhanced in Queens to allow for the definition
 of a VLAN in the network definition.
 Using a custom network to provision
 Overcloud nodes for Ironic has the advantage of moving all Ironic services